philosowaffle/vs-openapi-designer/README.md

 ## Known Issues

 See known issues [here](https://github.com/philosowaffle/vs-openapi-designer/issues).
-If you're issue is not already listed there please log a new one.
+If your issue is not already listed there please log a new one.

 ## Release Notes